Mustang Campaign 2017 – Ditch Regret

 We positioned the Mustang as the exciting answer to the mundane aspects of peoples lives.
 Getting our audience to self-reflect and reconsider their boring choices in life.

-The power of the campaign is driven by its contextually.
-There were over 100 lines written for the campaign.
-Each asset paired a line matched to a contextually relevant media channel or physical location.
+The power of the campaign is driven by its contextuality.
+There were over 100 lines written for the campaign and each asset was paired with a line that matched to a contextually relevant media channel or physical location.

-The TVC spots were designed to have the feeling of a movie trailer.
+The TVC was designed to have the feeling of a movie trailer.
 We wanted to leave the viewer with a strong desire to see more of the car.
-This thinking formed a template for each spot, in which we limited each spot to 15 seconds, created a visual and audible build up, with a significant change of pace towards the end of each piece.
-Each spot was also defined stylistically by our global white world requirements.
+This thinking formed a template, in which we limited each spot to 15 seconds, created a visual and audible build up, with a significant change of pace towards the end.

 We had a total of 8 placements across Foxtel (an Australian subscription TV service), each with a unique line.